arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 Creating a stand-alone application is a first step to create robust and rich front-end code.
 Testing it is way easier since responsibilities are segregated and maintainability of this code is increased - when you want to make changes in backend fetching rules you need to focus only on a backend class.
 It's only a starting point of course.
 But it's a good start for further improvements.

-## Resources:

-* [Hexagonal architecture](http://hexagonaljs.com) - it is a good way to thinking about creating JS applications at all.
-Also it comes with a great tooling and even better techniques to improve testability by reducing dependencies (to zero!)
-* [Sugar.js](http://sugarjs.com) - a library which provides us great stdlib extensions to work with domain code within our stand-alone apps.
-We're heavily using it in Arkency.
-* [YouAreDaBomb](https://github.com/gameboxed/YouAreDaBomb) - little library which introduces aspect-oriented programming to JavaScript - a great way to provide communication between application objects without specifying dependencies at all.
-You create a glue class to 'stitch' all your adapters and a use case / domain objects together.
-Neat!

 ## Want more?

 This post is a part of the 6-day course we want to prepare for you.
 It's **absolutely free** - just register to our newsletter (using a box below) and we'll teach you 6 techniques we're using in a day-to-day work, including: